Wlefils/LastFMAnalysis/README.md

 =DATE(2016, C2, 1)
 ```

-This forumla formats the date in YMD format, and prints a date value that is the first day of each month of 2016, based on the monthID.
+This formula formats the date in YMD format, and prints a date value that is the first day of each month of 2016, based on the monthID.
 I then copy and pasted this column (as values) in column D (date) to format the dates as needed.
 I also deleted the F column after I was done to ensure there were no empty or null values when I imported it back into R.

 ### Removing Excess Rows